kushmittal05/PlinkoScores/README.md

-# PlinkoScores
+# plinko-with-score
-Plinko game with a score
+plinko game with scores